-Total Car Parks’ employee Ryan Taylor is embarking on a 90-mile Palace to Palace cycle challenge on Sunday [October 7th 2018] to raise money for the Prince’s Trust.
+Total Car Parks’ employee, Ryan Taylor, completed a 90-mile Palace to Palace cycle challenge on Sunday [October 7th 2018] and raised hundreds of pounds for The Prince’s Trust.

-Ryan, 26 from Ipswich, will pedal from Buckingham Palace to Windsor Castle with cyclists nationwide and has opted for the Ultra route, the hardest of the two routes, which includes Surrey Hills and Leith Hill Place; the Classic route is half this distance.
+Ryan Taylor, 26, from Ipswich, pedalled from Buckingham Palace to Windsor Castle with cyclists nationwide and opted for the Ultra route, the hardest of the two routes, which includes the Surrey Hills and Leith Hill Place; the Classic route is half this distance.

-Ryan, a Young Ambassador for the charity, has been training hard for the event and has recently completed a 60-mile cycle run in preparation for the challenge.
+Ryan, a Young Ambassador for the charity, spent six months shaping up for the challenge and completed a 60-mile ride just days before the event.

-“Just a little over four years ago I had spent around 18-months out of work, with zero motivation or knowledge for getting a job.
-I was lucky enough to be asked to take part in the Prince’s Trust ‘Team Programme’ and – whilst I had some reservations about joining – I did, and it was one of the greatest experiences of my life to date.
+Asked why he took on the challenge, Ryan said: “Just a little over five years ago I had spent around 18-months out of work and had no long-term career prospects.
+I was lucky enough to be asked to take part in the Prince’s Trust ‘Team Programme’ and in spite of a few reservations about joining – I did, and it was one of the greatest experiences of my life to date.

-“The Team programme didn’t just help me get a job, it helped me learn to be a better version of myself, how to present myself in professional situations, how to prepare for a job, and – more importantly – it helped me to reach a level of self-confidence that I have never experienced before.”
+“The Team programme didn’t just help me get a job, it taught me how to present myself in professional situations, how to prepare for a job, and – more importantly – it helped me to achieve a level of self-confidence that I had not experienced before.”

 The Prince’s Trust ‘Team Programme’ secured work experience for Ryan at Total Car Parks.
-He was offered a permanent post as a Junior Administrator and four years on he has worked himself through the ranks to Head of New Business & Development, in charge of gaining new contracts and developing ideas – one of these was ‘Go Ticketing’ (goticketing.co.uk), a brand of the company.
+He was offered a permanent post as a Junior Administrator and over four years later he has risen through the ranks to run New Business & Development.
+Ryan is now responsible for creating business proposals and developing ideas – one of these was ‘Go Ticketing’ (goticketing.co.uk), a brand of the company.

 As a Prince’s Trust Young Ambassador, Ryan not only represents the Trust at numerous events but gives nationwide talks in front of large audiences to inspire young people and raise awareness of the charity.

-“Thanks to the Princes Trust, I see a positive and innovative future for myself,” he said.
-“I feel privileged to be part of such a selfless and fantastic organisation and I hope to do the Trust proud this Sunday!”
+“Thanks to the Prince’s Trust, I see a positive and innovative future for myself,” he said.
+“I feel privileged to be part of such a selfless and fantastic organisation and I did the Trust proud on Sunday!”

-To donate to the Princes Trust visit Ryan’s JustGiving page here: https://www.justgiving.com/fundraising/rtaylor-palace-to-palace
+To donate to the Prince’s Trust please visit Ryan’s JustGiving page: https://www.justgiving.com/fundraising/rtaylor-palace-to-palace